darikoneil/CalSciPy/README.md

 code written for my imaging experiments that might be considered useful to others.

 #### Active Development
-* The current implementation is unstable and should be considered an open beta.
+The current implementation is unstable and should be considered an open beta.

+#### Stable Modules
+These modules' current implementation is stable and have >90% test coverage
+* io_tools

 #### Highlights
 * Assign unique colormaps to subsets of ROIs to generate rich, informative videos